fewkz/character-realism/README.md

 ## Licensing

-_Realism_ is licensed under v2.0 of the Mozilla Public License.
+_fewkz/character-realism_ is licensed under v2.0 of the Mozilla Public License.
 The intent of using this license is to allow the system to be used commercially in Roblox games for free without requiring the entire source code of the game to be disclosed.
 However, any improvements that you make to the system itself which could benefit others using it should be publicly disclosed under the same conditions.
-You must also provide credit to me (CloneTrooper1019) somewhere in your game if you use this system.
+You must include a reference and credits to this project (fewkz/character-realism), and the original "Character Realism" project by MaximumADHD somewhere in your game.
 This can be either the description or an in-game credits feature.
-Whatever suits you best :)!
+I'd recommend something like: "Uses fewkz/character-realism, fork of Character Realism by MaximumADHD"